rstroop/nch-bootcamp/README.md

 1. To get familiar with the format for the lab content in the remaining days of the Bootcamp

 ###Instructions###
-1. Run the following commands on the command line to create a new EAP 6 project called "nchlab" with large gears in OpenShift:
+1. Run the following commands on the command line to create a new EWS (Enterprise Web Server) project called "nchlab" with large gears in OpenShift:
 ```
-	rhc app-create nchlab jbosseap -g large
+	rhc app-create nchlab jbossews-2.0 -g large
 ```
 These commands will output the generated credentials and locations for the OpenShift Git repository our application will use.
 Save this information in a text file for safekeeping.